MaciejPowierza/COTRA/README.md

 *chrom:* the contig which the edit is located on,
 *start:* the coordinate of the beginning of the edit,
 *end:* the coordinate of the end of the edit,
+*strand:* orientation of the edited strand (+/-),
+*1732_1.breakends.noEnds.FILTERED : Neg_ctrl_1h_DNA1.breakends.noEnds.FILTERED:* number of edits in particular samples, calculated according to the INDUCE-seq protocol,

 # Modules description